BeeGeeEss/CRM_Database/documentation.md

 #### First Normal Form (1NF)

-Repeated or complex values were split up, all values are atomic.
+Repeated or complex values were split up, all values are atomic and unique.
 I.e. Financial amounts and dates now have their own cells.

 ![1NF](/images/1NF.png)